Today's Articles

 *Josie Johnson was born on this date in 1930.
 She is a Black educator, activist, and administrator.

 Josie Robinson Johnson is one of three children from Houston, TX, born to Judson and Josie Robinson.
 Her great-grandfather Ralph was twelve years old when emancipation from slavery was granted.
-As a child, he was employed to furnish a step stool for white women to use as they stepped down from carriages and stagecoaches in Texas.
+As a child, he was employed to furnish a step stool for white women as they stepped down from carriages and stagecoaches in Texas.

 In the early 1960s, Johnson lobbied professionally for the passage of bills concerning such issues as fair housing and employment opportunities.
 In 1964, she traveled from Minneapolis to Mississippi with an integrated group of women to witness and report on the Civil Rights struggle there.
-After visiting an open-air freedom school where black and white college-age students were organizing, the group learned the school was bombed the next day.
+After visiting an open-air freedom school where Black and white college-age students were organizing, the group learned the school was bombed the next day.
 Johnson became a community organizer for Project ENABLE, a pioneering effort in developing parenting skills and strengthening family life in 1965.
-As a Minneapolis Urban League staff member, she served as a community organizer.
+As a Minneapolis Urban League staff member, she was a community organizer.

 In 1967 and 1968, she served as acting director of the Agency.
 That same year, she became a legislative liaison and community liaison with the mayor of Minneapolis during their racial unrest.
 In 1971, Johnson became the first Black to serve as a regent on the University Of Minnesota Board Of Regents.
 From 1975 to 1978, she was executive assistant/chief of staff to the lieutenant governor of Colorado, the first Black lieutenant since Reconstruction.
-In 1978 Johnson returned to Texas and supervised Judson Robinson's campaign staff.
+1978, Johnson returned to Texas and supervised Judson Robinson's campaign staff.

 Simi-retired, she founded Josie Robinson Johnson and Associates in 1996.
 She has served as a Minneapolis Institute of Arts trustee and a Minnesota Medical Foundation trustee and sits on the advisory board of the Harriet Tubman Center.
 She received the Committed to the Vision Award from the Minneapolis Department of Civil Rights and the African American Community Endowment Fund Award.
 The University of Minnesota created The Josie R. Johnson Human Rights and Social Justice Award in 1997.